albertoparadisllop/PicrossSolver/readme.md

 ## Other

-Thanks to my friend Chalbus for getting convincing me to do this.
+Thanks to my friend Chalbus for pushing me to finish this.
 Please [check them out on twitter](https://twitter.com/Chalbusoid). :D